 The vital statistics of the Latin style cross are a height of 1.38 metres with a span of 56 centimetres and a shaft circumference of 96 centimetres, Sandles, p.54.
 In 1557 the cross was pressed into service as a boundary marker for the manor of Brent.
+Huntingdon Cross was a favourite port of call when the parishioners of Brent beat their bounds.
+It was here that a ‘substantial’ luncheon would be provided for those attending.
 Originally there were four such boundary points and Huntingdon Cross is today the sole survivor.
 There is some debate as to whether or not the cross originally bore an inscription, if so there is no sign of it today.
 However, one Dr. Oliver recorded in his Monasticon Diocesis Exoniensis that the words ‘Bunda de Brentmore‘ had been inscribed on it.
 Once again in 1759 it became another boundary point, this time delineating the limits of the Huntingdon Mine. of the Huntingdon Mine, Brewer, p.139.

 Although the name ‘Huntingdon‘ attaches itself to many other landscape features in the area it is worth seeing how it came about.
 There are two suggestions, firstly Gover et. al. considers that in 1481 the nearby warren was recorded as being Huntyndon.
 The two place-name elements being Huntyn and Don which have mutated from the Old English word hunta meaning hunter and dun meaning hill thus giving the ‘hunter’s hill’ or ‘hill of the hunter’, p.195.
 Alternatively William Crossing’s option is that the first element has mutated from the word aun meaning water thus giving ‘ the Water Hill?, p.20.
 The word aun itself has mutated firstly to Aune which in itself has then mutated to Avon giving the modern name of the river.